About the Consortium for the Advancement of Research Methods and Analysis (CARMA)

 - The first is to connect our attendees with leaders in the community who want to practice and promote open science.
 Such social support will be crucial to making the kinds of productive changes that make our science even stronger and better.

 - The second is to offer sessions that facilitate the development of knowledge and skills for making open science a reality for both research and practice.

-Concept of the Workshops
+Overview of the Series

+The Series will be delivered over five dates and will consist of workshops and panel sessions.
 The workshops will be divided into morning and afternoon sessions and led by a fantastic slate of speakers, panelists, and former CARMA presenters.
 Morning sessions will typically consist of skill-building sessions and extend into the afternoon as needed.
 There will be time each day (breaks, meals) to reflect and network with fellow attendees, presenters, and workshop organizers to promote building SIOP’s open science community.
 For instance, we’ll breakout into small groups, reflect on the practices highlighted that day, and discuss small ways each of us can commit to opening up our work.
 We’ll discuss questions such as:

 - Of the practices highlighted in the workshop, which would you want to use and why?